keepthekeep/KeepTheKeep/index.md

 Fixed:
 - Unit weapons stats not being used when slabs are upgraded to silver or gold tier
-- Enemy stats being incorrectly updated when a temporary effect is removed
 - Islands off screen in wide screen devices
 - Units trespassing castle limits in camp levels